null

 Height:

-As a check measurement (this helps validate your Width and Side A/B measurements) you will now measure the Height (which you can also think of as the Depth).
+As a check measurement (this helps validate your Width and Side A/B measurements) you will now measure the Height (which you can also think of as the depth).
 Start by determining the exact middle point of your line of Width by dividing your Width measurement in half.
 You may want to mark this on the floor with pencil or tape, etc. Do a visual assessment to confirm that this middle point is in line with your Center Point that you marked on the wall when finding Side A/B.

 If all looks good then measure from your middle point (half the Width) to your Center Point.
 Be sure to measure in a straight and level line, parallel with the floor.
 Height is shown in the bow rod drawing above.

-Clearance and Returns
+Clearance and French Returns

 If using finials: